jasebook/jasebook-api/README.md

 It come with nice documentation and scripting language for writing feature tests that can be tracked in a browser.
 When you first run it, it runs example tests that can be deleted and leaves the folder structure.

+`cy-data` is a property that can be set on html tag and then referred to by feature tests.

 ### Gochas